kai05-x/antivirus/README.md

 **Description**
 Antivirus is a desktop application built using Python's Tkinter library.
 This application provides a user interface to scan files, images, executables, PDFs, and URLs for malware.
 It integrates with VirusTotal and YARA to perform scans and display results.

+**Download and place your VirusTotal API key:** Replace '**YOUR_API_KEY_HERE'** in the script with your actual VirusTotal API key.

+# Change file paths according to your system:

+**Ensure that the file paths used in the scripts match the structure and locations on your system.**

 **Features**
 `File Scanning`: Scan executable files for malware.